iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 toc:
   - name: Overview and Motivation
     subsections:
+    - name: Problem and notation
     - name: Research context
-  - name: Convex reformulation
+  - name: Convex Reformulation
     subsections:
-    - name: ACTIVATION PATTERNS
+    - name: Multiplicative non-convexity
     - name: Specifics about equivalence
     - name: Extensions
-  - name: Is everything solved then?
-Can we forget the non-convex problem?
+  - name: Can we Forget the Non-Convex Problem?
     subsections:
     - name: A word on performance
     - name: Gradient Descent in the non-convex problem